NiharikaAdari/Cooking-Mama-Recipe-Recommendations/README.md

 - **Recommendation System:** A recommendation system based on cosine similarity calculates the similarity between user-provided ingredients and recipe ingredients.
 This allows the app to suggest recipes that best match the user's input.

 - **Flask Web Application:** The core functionality is wrapped into a user-friendly web application using Flask, allowing users to input their ingredients and receive recipe recommendations in real-time.
+Users can effortlessly input their available ingredients and receive personalized recipe suggestions instantly.
+The application boasts intuitive features such as a carousel scroll system for recipe cards, ensuring smooth navigation through recommended recipes.
+Additionally, a dynamic loading GIF keeps users engaged while waiting for their recommendations.
+Furthermore, the ingredient list hover feature provides users with quick insights into recipe details without navigating away from the main interface.
+These features collectively contribute to a seamless and enjoyable recipe discovery experience for our users.

+- **OpenAI/ChatGPT Integration:** ChatGPT is used to generate detailed recipes based on user preferences and available ingredients, enhancing the variety and specificity of recipe recommendations.

 ## Technologies Used